OrianeCav/Brain-tumor-image-classification/README.md

 <img width="406" alt="Screenshot 2024-02-10 at 9 57 56 AM" src="https://github.com/OrianeCav/Brain-tumor-image-classification/assets/98775053/f573a091-84ba-4fa9-994f-1929350a169f">

 Looking at f1-score, the model with the highest performance is the EfficientNet b7, with an f1-score of 85.9%.
+The least performing models are the ResNet types, likely due to their depth, which makes them adept at identifying small details.
+However, in our case, a more holistic view of the MRI is probably preferable for tumor identification (especially considering that for most of the images, the tumors are at a fairly advanced stage with a big size).
+The VGG model performs adequately but is surpassed by the EfficientNet.
+The complexity of VGG may lead to overfitting, whereas the scalability of the EfficientNet makes it a strong candidate for this problem.

 ### Models created
 I started with a simple 1 convolutional layer to have an idea of the baseline accuracy that can be reached easily.
 Then, I tried a 2 convolutional layers model, and perform hyperparameter optimization (on the batch size, learning rate, number of epochs and number of kernels of the convolutional layers).
 I used random search with a 3-fold cross validation, as the data set size is fairly small, I wanted to avoid creating a validation set.